Armando Sanchez: Batangas Governorship

 After two terms as mayor of Sto.
 Tomas, he decided to run as Batangas Governor.
 He ran as the Liberal Party official candidate during the 2004 elections.
-His opponents included former Justice Secretary Hernando Perez, former Board Member Dennis Hernandez and former Nasugbu Mayor Rosario Apacible.
+His opponents included former Justice Secretary Hernando Perez, former Board Member Dennis F. Hernandez and former Nasugbu Mayor Rosario Apacible.

 One of his projects during his term was the beautification of Batangas Capitol Grounds.
 He facilitated the relocation of national government agencies and squatters who occupied a portion of the Capitol Grounds.

 During his governorship, allegations of corruption surfaced.
 On May 30, 2005, Batangas ombudsman and graft investigator Guillermo Gamo was gunned down in Batangas City on his way to the capitol.
 At the time, Gamo was investigating what he described as multimillion-peso anomalous deals and projects at the capitol.

 On April 13, 2015, Melinda “Mei” Magsino, a journalist of the Philippine Daily Inquirer until 2005 who covered corruption and illegal gambling ("jueteng") issues in Batangas, was also shot dead.
 Records from the National Union of Journalists in the Philippines (NUJP) showed that Magsino reported “threats” to her life sometime in 2005, during which she exposed alleged corruption and illegal gambling activities of late Batangas Governor Armando Sanchez.

 Assassination attempt

-He survived an assassination attempt on June 1, 2006, when he was able to get out of his Hummer H2 that exploded while boarding it inside the Batangas Capitol Grounds.
+Sanchez survived an assassination attempt on June 1, 2006, when he was able to get out of his Hummer H2 that exploded while boarding it inside the Batangas Capitol Grounds.
 His driver and bodyguard were killed during the explosion.

 2007 Elections

-During the 2007 elections, he opted to run for re-election as governor.
+During the 2007 elections, Sanchez opted to run for re-election as governor.
 He was the official candidate of Kampi, a pro-administration party.
-He faced Lipa City Mayor Vilma Santos-Recto who was the official candidate of Lakas CMD, another pro-administration party.
+He faced Lipa City Mayor Vilma Santos-Recto who was the official candidate of Lakas–CMD, another pro-administration party.
 Since two pro-administration candidates were battling it out for the governorship of Batangas, administration officials opted to declare the Province of Batangas a "free-zone".

 Santos-Recto is the wife of then Senator Ralph Recto who was running for re-election as part of the pro-administration Team Unity.
 Since Sanchez was a member of the League of Provinces of the Philippines, governors threatened to junk the candidacy of Recto as senator.

 Sanchez lost to Santos-Recto by more than 100,000 votes.